 Keep it geek

-When somebody posts something that may violate our rules, we consider:
+When somebody posts something that may violate our standards, we consider:

-- the likelihood of the post causing harm, making members of the community feel isolated or stifling healthy conversation if it is left online
+- the likelihood of the post causing harm or making members of the community feel isolated or stifling healthy conversation if it is left online

 - whether this is the first time the member has violated the rules